-As the two hours pass, I retrace not only the past of both my parents but moments of my own adolescent life as well.
+As the two hours pass, I retrace both my parents’ past and moments of my own adolescent life as well.
 During a lull, my high school English teacher and yearbook advisor peers into the room.
-Dressed in corduroys, an elbow patched topcoat, and a thick fabric tie, he smiles and hugs me.
+Dressed in corduroys, an elbow-patched topcoat, and a thick fabric tie, he smiles and hugs me.

 “I know.
 Talking to everyone is so tiring, but I saw you making your way around the room like a skilled politician,” he winks and pats my arm.
 Politics, as well as books, cemented our friendship from the beginning.
 “I had to come.
 I was so shocked to read her obituary.
 She was such a lovely woman.
 Let’s sit down,” my favorite teacher gestures to the couch where I learned about my father’s stool obsession only moments before.

 Sinking into the familiar fabric pricks me like a balloon, and I burst into tears that I have managed to keep at bay since the private service.
 As he had done thirty years ago, Doug retakes the reins as my confidante and listens to my rambled recounting of the past six months.
 Shaking his head, he comments, “The past few months must have been terrible for you and your husband.
 I have requested a Mass be said in your mother’s honor.”